Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 "Overall, the medical care at the Adelanto facility is inadequate" and does not meet federal standards, the report found, citing "incompetent clinical medical leadership."

-The Office for Civil Rights and Civil Liberties had previously visited the facility in 2015 under the Obama Administration, and detailed "negligent" medical care at that time.
-But rather than seeing improvements in 2017, the experts found medical care had gotten worse.
+The Office for Civil Rights and Civil Liberties had previously visited the facility in 2015 under the Obama administration and detailed "negligent" medical care at that time.
+But rather than seeing improvements in 2017, the experts found that medical care had gotten worse.

 "No correction was made," the report states, noting that the number of complaints around detainee medical care had actually increased.